JoshLessard/Battleship/README.md

 * Do not change the position of any ship once the game has begun.

 # How to Play
 Decide who will go first.
-You and your opponent will alternate turns, calling out one shot per turn to try and hit each other's ships.
+You and your opponent will alternate turns, calling out one shot per turn to try to hit each other's ships.

 ## Call Your Shot!